 - Fill out the initial DS-2019 request form (For scholars and faculty)

 - Computer Account Application & UID

 Nearly all visiting faculty and scholars come to the United States on a J-1 visa specially designed for international educational and cultural exchange visitors.
-The visa is granted by U.S. consulates on the basis of a DS-2019 (formerly IAP-66) form provided by WSU or a sponsoring agency.
+The visa is granted by U.S. consulates on the basis of a DS-2019 (formerly IAP-66) form provided by Wright State or a sponsoring agency.

-- If you would like to bring a visiting international scholar to WSU, you need to begin the paperwork at least four months prior to the scholar's anticipated arrival date.
+- If you would like to bring a visiting international scholar to Wright State, you need to begin the paperwork at least four months prior to the scholar's anticipated arrival date.